glitport/AuthoIPTV/README.md

 ## 📥 Download
 🔗 **Latest Release:** [Download AuthoIPTV](https://github.com/glitport/AuthoIPTV/releases/latest)

+## 📄 License & Legal

+This software is provided as freeware and is licensed under a [Custom Freeware License](./LICENSE).

+It also makes use of open-source components, each with their own licenses.
+See the full list here: [Third-Party Licenses](./THIRD_PARTY_LICENSES.md)

 ## Terms of Service
 By using this application, you agree to our [Terms of Service](https://glitport.github.io/AuthoIPTV/TERMS_OF_SERVICE).